backstage-technical-services/website/contributing.md

 To ease development several tools are used, it's recommended you glance over this section so you understand what each does, and which you need.

 ### GitLab
 [GitLab][link-repository] houses the source code, and is responsible for source control and version management.
-GitLab also houses our [issue tracker][link-report-issue] where the public and members can report bugs or request features/improvements, to ensure traceability and enable us to gather more information from reporters will need to [create a GitLab account][gitlab-register].
+GitLab also houses our [issue tracker][link-report-issue] where the public and members can report bugs or request features/improvements.
+To ensure traceability and enable us to gather more information from issue reporters, they will need to [create a GitLab account][gitlab-register].

 To work on the repositry you'll also need to be added to the [GitLab group][link-team-members], either request access through GitLab, or by asking in [Slack][#slack].